buddydev/bp-activity-plus-reloaded/README.md

-# BuddyPress Activity+
+# BuddyPress Activity Plus Reloaded

-**INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

-## Translations

-Translation files can be found at https://github.com/wpmudev/translations
+This plugin is a fork of BuddyPress Activity Plus by WPMUDEV.

 ## Fast powerful image, video and link sharing for BuddyPress.

 ![share-video-735x470](https://premium.wpmudev.org/wp-content/uploads/2011/05/share-video-735x470.jpg)